MapStory/mapstory-community/items/mobile.md

-## Mobile Search and Playback
+## User Story

-Users should be able to visit mobile-friendly version of mapstory.org on a mobile device and conduct basic searches of StoryLayers and MapStories and then "playback" content.
+Users should be able to visit mobile-friendly version of mapstory.org on a mobile device and conduct basic searches of StoryLayers and MapStories and then "playback" content in a way that is formatted for that device.

-## Mobile Editing
+## Requirements

-Eventually, we should enable users to edit StoryLayers from a mobile device.
-This would do a great service to engagement on the platform.
-Imagine someone who is following a "public parks" layer who is able to add a park to the layer when they are visiting it that they discovcer is not yet on the layer.

-### Notes

 We will need to think through the best playback settings for layers and stories viewed on a mobile device.

-It would be great to leverage the "location-aware" nature of mobile devices so that layers, stories (and even features) that implicate "where you are" can be pushed up in a search.
+It might make sense to have a set "playback mode" for mobile that is different than Museum and Interactive that feels more like an Animated Gif.
+See then gifs Rey Dizon created and shared on MapStory's twitter account (i.e. https://twitter.com/cartoranger/status/605782865620537345).
+These present the title and time information in a simple and clear way.

+## Design and User Stories

+## People